random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 # Definitions

-d: (dice) The dice that need to be rolled for a certain action or effect are written in shorthand; 1d6 means roll 1 six sided dice, 2d10 means roll 2 ten sided dice and add the totals together, 2d6+6 means roll 2 six sided dice and add the totals together and then add six.
+**d:** (dice) The dice that need to be rolled for a certain action or effect are written in shorthand; 1d6 means roll 1 six sided dice, 2d10 means roll 2 ten sided dice and add the totals together, 2d6+6 means roll 2 six sided dice and add the totals together and then add six.

-XP: (Experience Points) gives the minimum number of experience points needed to reach a particular level of profession.
+**XP:** (Experience Points) Gives the minimum number of experience points needed to reach a particular level of profession.
 Experience points are usually awarded for surviving dangerous encounters, defeating monsters, recovering treasure, and learning information that furthers any character mission.

-LVL: (Level) approximation of how powerful the character has become.
-It is also an indication to the GM what kind of adventures are appropriate for the characters, Because of space restrictions only 10 levels were given for each profession, but higher levels are possible
+**LVL:** (Level) The approximation of how powerful the character has become.
+It is also an indication to the referee what kind of adventures are appropriate for the characters, Because of space restrictions only 10 levels are given for each profession, but higher levels are possible.

-HP: (Hit Points) represent a combination of physical and mental durability, the will to live, and a little bit of luck.
+**HP:** (Hit Points) Represent a combination of physical and mental durability, the will to live, and a little bit of luck.
 Creatures with more HP are more difficult to kill.
 A creature reduced to 0 HP is unconcious.
 A creature reduced to -10 HP is dead.

-Armor Class (AC): the defensive capability of a character or creature.
+**AC:** (Armor Class) The defensive capability of a character or creature.
 The number represents what is needed for an opponent to make a successful strike on the target with a 1d20 roll.

-BAB: (Basic Attack Bonus) the bonus a character or creature adds to their 1d20 roll when attempting to make a hit on an opponent.
+**BAB:** (Basic Attack Bonus) The bonus a character or creature adds to their 1d20 roll when attempting to make a hit on an opponent.

-ATK: (Attack) the number of attacks per round the character can make.
+**ATK:** (Attack) The number of attacks per round the character can make.
 Note that 3/2 means the character gets two attacks on the initial round of combat, then one attack, then two attacks, and so on

-DMG: (Damage) how much damage something does.
+**DMG:** (Damage) How much damage something does.
 This is usually written out in shorthand in various amounds of dice; 1d6, 2d8, 3d6, etc...

-INI: (Initiative) to determine who goes first in combat, each side rolls a 1d6 and the side with the highest roll goes first.
+**INI:** (Initiative) Used to determine who goes first in combat, each side rolls a 1d6 and the side with the highest roll goes first.

-LUCK: (Luck) Situations often arise in an adventure where a character's, luck becomes crucial.
+**LUCK:** (Luck) Situations often arise in an adventure where a character's, luck becomes crucial.
 The character must roll a 20 on a 1d20 to avoid danger.
 The LUCK score is added to character's roll.

-MV: (Movement) How many feet a creature or character can move in one round.
+**MV:** (Movement) How many feet a creature or character can move in one round.

-GP: (Gold Piece) The basic unit of currency in the fantasy world.
+**GP:** (Gold Piece) The basic unit of currency in the fantasy world.
 A table of equipment will list the cost of things in gold pieces.

-SP: (Silver Piece) Ten silver pieces are equal to one gold piece.
+**SP:** (Silver Piece) Ten silver pieces are equal to one gold piece.

-ML: (Morale) Creatures may run away or surrender in combat.
+**ML:** (Morale) Creatures may run away or surrender in combat.
 Morale is checked in critical situations.
 The referee rolls 2d6 and if the result is higher than a creatures morale score, the creature will attempt to flee.

-RCT: (Reaction) CHA modifier is added to 2d6 roll to determine a creatures reaction.
+**RCT:** (Reaction) A 2d6 roll used by the referee to determine a creature's reaction.

 | 2d6  | Reaction             |
 |------|----------------------|